jotpowers/College-Grads/README.md

 * [Investing](investing.md) - Discussion on market timing
   * [Equities](equities.md) - Discussion on the specific asset classes that you put money into (Note:  I need to clean this up )
   * [Real Estate](realestate.md) - One of the investing options, in depth
+  * [Liquidity](liquidity.md) - Discussion on the premium you should get for not having easy access to your money.